 Baseball has become a far more international game in recent years with events like the World Baseball Classic, and the emergence of international superstars like Shohei Ohtani (Japan), Julio Rodriguez (Dominican Republic), Yordan Alvarez (Cuba) and Ronald Acuna Jr. (Venezuela).

-A collection of players built around your home country, or a place where you have an affinity, is a great way to collect.
+A collection of players built around your home country, or a place where you have an affinity, is a great way to start specialized baseball card collecting.
 You can try to get one card for every player born in that country, or just a nice set of players you admire.
 Some ideas:

 Things to Keep In Mind